lfcj/EssentialFeed/README.md

 -   Efficiently canceling image loading requests to avoid excessive data usage
 -   Managing multiple views, models, and state
 -   Moving state management responsibility to clients with Return Values
+    -   One alternative to reduce method counts in interfaces is to move the responsibility of keeping count of something to the client instead of having a method so outer entities take care of calling those methods from outside.
 -   Identifying the Massive View Controller antipattern
 -   Test-driving UI components
 -   Testing UIKit components without mocking